 - 1. Repair or rehabilitation of existing ACC units. - 2.
 Development and/or acquisition of new ACC units. - 3.
-Provision of social services for residents.
+Provision of social services for residents. - 4.
+Implementation of a preventative and routine maintenance strategy for specific single-family scattered-site ACC units.

-7 This figure was calculated by multiplying the median hourly wage and benefits (\$33) of the staff member who oversees this activity by the number of hours saved.
+6 This figure was calculated by multiplying the median hourly wage and benefits (\$33) of the staff member who oversees this activity by the number of hours saved.
 This number represents a hypothetical estimate of the dollar amount that could be saved in staff hours by implementing this activity.

-8 6 hours saved per every move-in.
+7 6 hours saved per every move-in.

-9 Friends of Youth (10 subsidies) and Hopelink (23 subsidies).
+8 Friends of Youth (10 subsidies) and Hopelink (23 subsidies).